Lake Mai-Ndombe: Economic activity

 Some of the main concession areas of the logging company Sodefor are to the north and south of Lake Mai-Ndombe.
 On 28 November 2009, two logging barges sank causing the loss of 73 lives.
 The boat was not authorised to carry passengers, but was believed to have some 270 people on board at the time.

 Lake Mai-Ndombe and the river system is often used for transportation across the country because the land based road system is inadequate.
 Many passenger ferries carry hundreds of people each day.
 Many of these boats are old and not maintained.
 On Saturday, May 25, 2019, a passenger ferry with over 350 passengers sank in high winds.
-Over 45 passengers were confirmed dead in the first day and over hundred deemed still missing.
+Over 45 passengers were confirmed dead in the first day and over a hundred deemed still missing.
 In response the government said it would ban wooden passenger boats over 5 years old from traversing the lake.